wickandbergamot/wickandbergamot/docs/src/integrations/exchange.md

 ### Depositing

 Since each `(wallet, mint)` pair requires a separate account on chain.
-It is recommended that the addresses for these accounts be derived from SAFE deposit wallets using the
+It is recommended that the addresses for these accounts be derived from WICKANDBERGAMOT deposit wallets using the
 [Associated Token Account](https://spl.solana.com/associated-token-account) (ATA) scheme and that _only_ deposits from ATA addresses be accepted.